 If some features pop up after the fact, they can sometimes require architecture adjustments that can double the time estimated for design.
 The design stage is where the application takes shape and it’s important to pass it on to the developer as a solid piece.
 Design is a business-oriented stage as well.
 But only if the business aims at bringing real value.

-Overall, the design stage from ideation to deliverables takes 120-160 hours or 20 days.
+Overall, the design stage from ideation to deliverables takes about 120-160 hours or 20 days but can also vary.
+We have a more detailed description of mobile app design costs, be sure to check it out too.

 As the design becomes more and more familiar with the features of the application in their entirety, it can be moved into the production stage.
 Depending on the methodology selected for the project, we organize the implementation sprints.
-At this stage of app development, a client must not feel like we are doing art or decoration or prototyping.
-This is where they get to ‘touch’ the apps for the first time.
+At this stage of app development, a client must not feel like we are doing art or decoration, or prototyping.
+This is where they get to ‘touch’ their apps for the first time and it’s got to make a lasting impression.

 Depending on the depth of design research done during the pre-production, mobile developers can accurately estimate the app development cost and time.
-A financial assistant app is rather complicated in terms of production and might take a couple of weeks to implement.
+For instance, a financial assistant app might be rather complicated in terms of production and might take a couple of weeks to implement, same as when creating a healthcare-related application.
+Building an app costs less when there are fewer considerations to take care of.

 The development phase is a fascinating stage of production.
 We get to work with multiple technologies for native, cross-platform, or hybrid mobile application development.
 The end product is defined by the quality of code and the ability of an application to perform on various devices with minimal limitations.